Xôi: Production

 Xôi can have four flavors : nuttiness (ngùi), flavourless (nhạt), salinity (mặn), and sweetness (ngọt).
-The nuttiness has significant popularity, while sweetness is very rare.
+The nuttiness is widely popular, while the sweetness is very rare.
 The color of pure xôi is white, often called ivory (màu ngà), but it becomes more colorful when mixed with other foods (mostly cereals).

 In modern Vietnam, xôi is considered one of the extra dishes (bữa phụ) to give nutrition after hard labor.
-It is also significant for important events of life, such as festivals, weddings, memorials for the deceased, and Lunar New Year.
+It is also significant for important life events, such as festivals, weddings, memorials for the deceased, and the Lunar New Year.

 Consumption

 On important occasions, xôi is sometimes compressed with wooden utensils so that it can be kept longer.

 Xôi with gac (red xôi) is often used with the meaning of blessing.

 In the most classic and universal form, xôi is usually wrapped in leaves of arrowroot or sometimes banana and lotus.
 This method is to preserve the dish for two (summer) to three (winter) days, which is very convenient for making long journeys.
 Some people will fry xôi in a cast iron pan, although this method is not very popular as the combination with the heat of metal is generally considered bad for the quality of sticky rice.

 The ethnic minority communities in the Northwest mountains of Vietnam have a different way of preparing xôi, which is called "cơm lam" (Note: By ideas of researchers Tạ Chí Đại Trường and Nguyễn Hùng Vỹ : K'lam, kẻ lãm, cổ lãm, cảm lãm, khả lam, gia lâm...) ("forest meal").
-It is cooked in neohouzeaua or sometimes bamboo tubes rather than pots.
+It is cooked in neohouzeaua or, sometimes, bamboo tubes rather than pots.
 During the cooking process, the essential oil of the wood penetrates the sticky rice to supplement fragrance and automatically solidifies into a thin biofilm to hold the rice grains.
-This practice is not originally due to lack, but for convenience for going into the forest for a long time.
+This practice is not originally due to a lack, but for convenience in going into the forest for a long time.

 Since the early 2010s, due to the influence of Thai tourism culture, there has been a trend among Vietnamese youth to eat xôi with banana, durian, jackfruit and mango, something that did not exist in previous decades.
 Its most common use is usually in combination with coconut milk.
 However, this dish (xôi xiêm, "siam xôi") is only suitable for summer.